-The financial year of each Community Council shall be provided for in the constitution of each Community Council to allow for the proper submission of an externally examined statement of accounts to the Community Council's annual general meeting on a specified date.
+The financial year of each Community Council shall be provided for in the Constitution of each Community Council and shall be from 1st April to 31st of March in the following year.
+A statement of audited and verified accounts must be submitted at the Community Council's Annual General Meeting.

-The Annual Accounts of each Community Council shall be independently examined by an examiner appointed by the Community Council, who is not a member of that Community Council.
-A copy of the independently examined statement of accounts/balance sheet shall be forwarded immediately after the statement is approved at the Community Council's annual general meeting, to the Liaison Officer.
+The Annual Accounts of each Community Council shall be independently examined and verified by an appropriate person, who is not a member of that Community Council.
+A copy of the independently examined statement of accounts/balance sheet shall be forwarded to the Liaison Officer after the statement is approved at the Community Council's Annual General Meeting, to the Liaison Officer.
+Failure to submit verified accounts will disqualify eligibility to receive administrative grant funding support from Midlothian Council.